X-ray dark-field signal reduction due to hardening of the visibility spectrum: Acknowledgment

 \section{Acknowledgment}

-The authors wish to thank Wolfgang Noichl and Theresa Urban for their help and fruitful discussions.
+The authors wish to thank Wolfgang Noichl for his help and fruitful discussions.
 This work was carried out with the support of the Karlsruhe Nano Micro Facility (KNMF, www.kit.edu/knmf), a Helmholtz Research Infrastructure at Karlsruhe Institute of Technology (KIT).
 We acknowledge the support of the TUM Institute for Advanced Study, funded by the German Excellence Initiative.